Programmable heralded linear optical generation of two-qubit states: Conclusion

 \section{Conclusion}

-We have studied the limits of linear optics in generation of arbitrary dual-rail-encoded two-qubit states using four photons, which is the minimum possible number for heralded generation of these states.
-Two schemes using single-mode and two-mode heralding have been considered, which are the most compact possible.
-It has been shown that the success probability for both schemes increases at small target state entanglement degree, however, following essentially different dependencies.
-The scheme with single-mode heralding starts with a success probability of $1/9$ for maximally entangled Bell and increases to $1/6$ in the limit of separable states.
-The scheme with two-mode heralding, while having lower success probability for highly-entangled states, in particular, for Bell states it is equal to $2/27$~\cite{fldzhyan2021compact} (Gubarev showed that it can be slightly higher~\cite{Gubarev2021}), turns out to be much more effective for generation of weakly-entangled states, where the success probability tends to unity in the limit of separable states.
+We studied the limits of linear optics in the generation of arbitrary dual-rail-encoded two-qubit states using four photons, which is the minimal possible number for heralded generation of these states.
+Besides applications in fundamental research\cite{Gomez_2019,Ishizaka_2020}, such states can be of interest for generic multiqubit-resource states, in particular, weighted-graph states~\cite{our_future_work}.

+Two schemes, one using single-mode heralding and the other using two-mode heralding, which are the most-compact possible, were considered.
+It was shown that the success probability for both schemes increases when the target-state entanglement degree increases, however following essentially different dependencies.
+The scheme with single-mode heralding starts with a success probability of $1/9$ for the maximally entangled Bell state and increases to $1/6$ in the limit of separable states.
+The scheme with two-mode heralding, while having lower success probability for highly entangled states---in particular, for Bell states the success probability is $2/27$~\cite{fldzhyan2021compact} (Gubarev showed that it can be slightly higher~\cite{Gubarev2021}) is much-more effective for the generation of weakly entangled states, where the success probability tends to unity in the limit of separable states.
 The crossover point of the two probability dependencies is found to be at $|\Phi(\alpha\approx{}0.22)\rangle=0.976|0101\rangle+0.218|1010\rangle$.
-Unfortunately, due to the lack of analytical theory, we could not attribute a deep insight into the physical explanation of occurrence of this discovery, so that it is left for future research.
+Unfortunately, because of the lack of analytical theory, we could not gain deep insight into the physical explanation for the occurrence of this discovery, so it is left for future research.

-In addition, we have shown that the optimal scheme with single-mode heralding can be compactly constructed using only one variable phase shift element.
-However, a similar compact decomposition for the scheme with two-mode heralding has not been found.
-We understand that this is by no means a solid evidence of the absence of such decomposition.
+In addition, we showed that the optimal scheme with single-mode heralding can be compactly constructed with use of only one variable phase shift element.
+However, a similar compact decomposition for the scheme with two-mode heralding was not found.
+We understand that this is by no means solid evidence for the absence of such a decomposition.